 One of the most famous ghats in Rishikesh is the Triveni Ghat.
 It is said that Lord Krishna visited the ghat and was shot by a hunter.
 This makes it one of the most idolized ghats in the town.

 On your Rishikesh trip, take out time in the evening to attend the aarti here.
 Even when you’re not religious, the chants here mesmerize you.
 Or take a dip in the holy waters of the river Ganga or sit back listening to the holy chants.

 The Beatles Ashram

-The Beatles Ashram is one of the most popular spots in Rishikesh and the music junkies don’t miss going there on their Rishikesh trip.
-It was a meditation training center and The Beatles studied meditation here during early 1968.
+The Beatles Ashram is one of the most popular spots in Rishikesh and music junkies don’t miss going there on their Rishikesh trip.
+It was a meditation training centre and The Beatles studied meditation here in early 1968.

-The Beatles Ashram is located on a secluded corner of Rishikesh just near the Rajaji National park, opposite Muni ki Reti.
-The ashram was closed in 1990 and was acquired by the Department of Forest and opened for public in 2015.
-The ashram celebrated the 50th anniversary of Beatles arrival in 2018.
+The Beatles Ashram is located on a secluded corner of Rishikesh just near the Rajaji National Park, opposite Muni ki Reti.
+The ashram was closed in 1990 and was acquired by the Department of Forest and opened for the public in 2015.
+The ashram celebrated the 50th anniversary of the Beatles’ arrival in 2018.
 The ashram is painted with graffiti by the lovers of The Beatles band as a tribute.

 If you have more than a day to spend, here are some places to visit or activities to do on your Rishikesh trip.

 The Rajaji National Park, a renowned tiger reserve in Uttarakhand came into existence in 1983 when 3 national parks were merged into one.
 There are almost 20 tigers in the park, so you might spot one on a safari.

 Most people visit Rishikesh for white water rafting on the Ganga.
 River rafting takes almost 3-4 hours and is an extremely tiring activity.
 If you’re on a short Rishikesh trip, you might not be able to do anything else after rafting.